inetum-orleans/docker-devbox-ddb/docs/faq.md

     Those settings are joined with `.`, `folder.test` to build the main domain name.

-    You can override `core.domain.ext` setting globally by creating a `ddb.local.yml` file in `~/.docker-devbox` installation directory.
+    You can override `core.domain.ext` setting globally by creating a `ddb.local.yml` file in `~/.docker-devbox` installation directory or in your home folder.

     You can also define a system environment variable named `DDB_CORE_DOMAIN_EXT` with the domain extension.